flo0852/made/project/project-plan.md

 Correlation of train stations and cars

 ## Main Question
-How does the number of train stations per qm in a municipality affect the number of cars per 1000 residents in this municipality?
+How does the number of train stations per qm in a county affect the number of cars per 1000 residents in this county?

 ## Description
 In days of global climate change, it gets more and more important to go climate friendly.
 One possibility to do this is by using the train instead of the car.
 Or in the best case not even having a car.
-So the aim of this project is to find out, whether the number of train stations per qkm has an influence on the number of cars per 1000 residents in this municipality.
+So the aim of this project is to find out, whether the number of train stations per qkm has an influence on the number of cars per 1000 residents in this county.
 So if the answer to this question would be true, it could be a possibility to build more train stations in order to decrease the number of cars and so become more climate friendly.

 ## Datasources